8 Easy And Amazing Long Lasting Perfume Recipes Using Essential Oils

 You will see that these totals add up to the 255 drops (or 254 when we rounded down) that we came up with at the start for how much of our essential oils we needed.
 I have filled out this example in the worksheet below so you can see the example visually.

 So this is the heart of your perfume, now that you have done these calculations you are ready to put all the ingredients together quickly.
-Simply use your mini funnel to add your essential oils to your container, next add in your alcohol.
+Simply use your mini funnel to add your essential oils to your container.
 Put the cap on and mix together well by rolling the bottle back and forth in between your palms.
 You will then place your distilled water and glycerine into a small bowl and mix together well.
 Once mixed, pour this into your perfume bottle using your funnel.
+Finally, add the necessary amount of alcohol to take your mixture up to the top of the perfume bottle (the amount needed will vary based on how many drops of essential oils you used - I typically require about 5 teaspoons).
 That’s it!
 Place the cap on, mix in your palms a little more, and allow the perfume to set for at least 24 hours prior to using to allow the scent to completely meld together.

 How To Make Homemade Perfume Last Longer